ncor/atomic-di/README.md

 ### Resolving a list

-If you need to get a list of resolutions of different resolvers, you can use the `resolveList` function.
+If you need to get a list of resolutions of different resolvers, you can use `resolveList` function.
 ```ts
 const getA = scoped(() => createA())
 const getB = scoped(() => createB())